davide-castro20/FEUP-LBAW-Wiki/ebd.md

 ### 3. Functional Dependencies and schema validation

-> To validate the Relational Schema obtained from the Conceptual Model, all functional dependencies are identified and the normalization of all relation schemas is accomplished.
-Should it be necessary, in case the scheme is not in the Boyce–Codd Normal Form (BCNF), the relational schema is refined using normalization.
+In this section, the functional dependencies and the normal form each table is in is presented

 | **TABLE R01** | user              |
 | --------------  | ---                |